fdilke/bewl/bewl2/notes/green-rees-theory.md

 One could ask also if idempotent monoids have 'enough injectives': there's a universal algebra result characterizing this (need congruence extension property, etc etc) so maybe not.

+I believe there's a simple way to generate a 'canonical form' which standardizes and simplifies the calculations. and may even produce 'a shortest' word representing each equivalence class.
+Rather than try and prove this, I'll first see if it works empirically.